-I help organizations find human-centered solutions to business problems, particularly pioneering thinkers within healthcare.
+I help organizations find people-centered solutions to business problems, particularly pioneering thinkers.
 I take innovation from concept to reality.
-Though the use of people-centered processes and methodologies, I tackle complex challenges by helping organizations better understand their customers, see around corners, develop new concepts, prototype, and then implement them.
-I believe in supporting great ideas and slicing though the discipline or developing the frameworks to support them and empowering the people behind them to create a better world.
-I do this through advising, consulting, and working with teams within organizations.
-Some standard tools I use are journey mapping, service blueprinting, design thinking, qualitative and quantitative anlysis, and strategic planning to make ideas stick, make outcomes achievable, and make innovation relevant.
+Though the use of people-centered processes and methodologies, I tackle complex challenges by helping organizations better understand their customers, see around corners, develop new concepts, prototype, and then shape them.
+I believe in supporting great ideas and slicing though the discipline or developing the frameworks and empowering people create better experiences.
+I do this through advising, consulting, mentoring and working collaboratively.
+Some standard tools I use are journey mapping, service blueprinting, design thinking, qualitative and quantitative research, and strategic planning to make ideas stick, make outcomes achievable, and make innovation relevant.

-I bring my expertise in user driven research to help uncover deep insights, gain empathy in understanding customers and businesses to envision new opportunities.
-This might be the result of a market shake up, top down leadership that is craving innovation, customer pain points, a sales force that is seeking new products or a convergence of trends and services or funding that is jeopardized but the overlying theme is uncertainty about where to start.
-Methods I might use include developing an innovation landscape, organizational assessment, competitive landscape, stakeholder interviews, and ethnographic research.
+I bring my expertise in user driven research to help uncover deep insights, gain empathy for customers and businesses to envision new opportunities.
+This might be the result of a recent acquisition, a market shake up, top down leadership thats craving innovation, customer pain points, a sales force seeking new products or a convergence of trends, services or funding that is jeopardized but the overlying theme is uncertainty about where to start.
+Methods I might use include developing an innovation landscape, organizational assessment, competitive landscape, stakeholder interviews, workshops and ethnographic research.

 Develop concepts for new services and products

-I have helped develop and implement 40+ products and services in healthcare, consumer goods, manufacturing, and education.
+I've been part of teams that have helped develop and implement 40+ products and services in healthcare, consumer goods, manufacturing, and education.
 Concept development is a collaborative and iterative activity that can go from low fidelity to high fidelity.
 I excel at creating, leading, and facilitating workshops to generate concepts, align cross-functional teams and reach for out of the box solutions.
-Through my years teaching in a variety of colleges and universities I have learned to create a safe environment for people to explore ideas and a variety of techniques from the worlds of improv, human centered design, research, and business.
+Through my years teaching in a variety of colleges and universities I've learned to create a safe environment for people to explore ideas and a variety of techniques from the worlds of improv, innovation, human centered design, research, and business.

 Journey Mapping, Gap Analysis, and Use Cases